Safest Teeth Whiteners

-Same day dentures are a temporary treatment that allows you to have a

-    full-toothed smile while you recover.
-They also act as a bandage and aid in the
+Same day dentures can give you a more complete smile while waiting for your gums to heal.
+They also act as a bandage and aid in healing after removing your teeth.1

-    healing process after your teeth are removed1.What Are Same Day Dentures?

-    If a patient needs to have teeth removed before they get dentures, their dentist

-    may recommend immediate dentures.
-Immediate dentures are very similar to
+If a patient needs to have teeth removed before they get dentures, their dentist may recommend immediate dentures.
+Immediate dentures are very similar to conventional dentures.

-    conventional dentures.

 The main difference is that immediate dentures are created from a mold before your natural teeth are extracted.

 The dentist will take a mold at the beginning of your appointment.
 They will then remove your teeth while a denturist makes your new immediate dentures on-site.